BaronStijn/Barons-Patch/readme.md

 ## Setup

-Unzip the file in \miyamotodata\patches\ From your Miyamoto folder.
+Unzip the file in \miyamotodata\patches from your Miyamoto folder.

 Open Miyamoto and go to File > Change Game > Miyamoto+.